armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 {{< include "early-access-feature.html" >}}

 The Dinghy service can use MySQL to store relationships between pipeline templates and pipeline Dinghy files.
-An external MySQL instance is highly recommended for production use because it can provide more durability for Pipelines as Code.
-If MySQL becomes unavailable, Dinghy files will need to be updated in order to repopulate MySQL with the relationships.
+Armory recommends an external MySQL instance for production use because it can provide more durability for Pipelines as Code.
+If MySQL becomes unavailable, you need to update your Dinghy files in order to repopulate MySQL with the relationships.

  {{< include "rdbms-utf8-required.md" >}}